kreativka/gostempel/README.md

 output.txt.7z - file with output from original stempel. column1 word column2 stemmed

+testData - some words to test by.
+Smaller file.

 This product includes software developed by the Egothor Project. http://egothor.sf.net/